sarahsimionescu/NeuralNetworkFromScratch/README.md

 # NeuralNetworkFromScratch
-I decided to create a neural network from scratch in C++ as part of my final project for my Scientific Computing course (DATASCI 2G03).
+I decided to create a simple back propagation neural network from scratch in C++ as part of my final project for my Scientific Computing course (DATASCI 2G03).

 ## Instructions for Use
 **Read the project proposal to learn about the model and how it works!**